smoother than that first margarita

 This cruise accessory is brilliant.
 It’s perfect for lugging your stuff up to the Lido Deck or to carry back all your souvenirs from port.
 When not in use, it fits into your back pocket.
-We’ve lost count of the times other cruisers have asked where we got this collapsible tote bag.
-This is at the top of the list when asked what to pack for a cruise.
+We’ve lost count of the times other cruisers have asked where we got this must have, collapsible tote bag.

 Your mini travel fan serves two functions.
 First, it keeps you cool.
 We can’t sleep unless it’s cold and often staterooms are too warm.
 Second, it provides “white noise.”
 The late night buffet parade will get drowned out with a gentle “whirring.”
 It also helps at night if you decided not to go with the poo pourri seen above.

 If looking to make friends, here’s one of the best cruise hacks you’ll find.
 Wear a funny cruise shirt on Day 1 of your sailing.
 You’ll be surprised how many shipmates you’ll make.
 It’s a great ice breaker!
 We’ve made a number of life-long friends with this one trick.
-Click here for more funny cruise shirts to choose from.
+Here’s more funny cruise shirts to choose from.

-This is one of our favorite cruise accessories.
+This is one the best cruise accessories ever invented.
 If you’ve cruised, you can relate… it’s 2am and you have to pee.
 You get up to find the restroom and it’s pitch black.
 You step on the conch shell souvenir you picked up in Nassau.
 With tears in your eyes, you turn on the light.
 Your spouse wakes and yells obscenities.
 Neither of you can go back to sleep.
 Problem solved.
 This motion sensor night light gives a soft light when you get up.
 And it magnetically attaches to your cruise wall to point in any direction you’d like.

 Sa-rong it’s right.
 We love cruise accessories that add convenience.
 That’s why this cover up is a must have for your cruise.
 Slip it on or off with ease.
 It’ll make your transition from pool to buffet that much quicker.

 Here’s another cruise hack that we wish was more obvious.
 Stay hydrated!
 We want you going strong all week and you can’t do that unless properly lubed up.
 The cruise lines don’t make it easy.
 Water stations are few and far between.
 And the thimble-sized cups are a joke.
-Make sure you get plenty of water with this cruise accessory.
-It’ll also fight back those hangovers.
+Make sure you get plenty of water with this must have cruise accessory.
+Oh, and it’ll also fight back those hangovers.